Khaoz-Topsy/Moustache-Blog/content/posts/solving-fun-problems/content.md

 <br />

 I get a lot of satisfaction from solving problems, as I assume most people do.
-However when the problems that need solving are very large that can't be completed in a weekend, it can get tiring to keep working on a problem that never truly gets solved.
-When I create a personal project, I try to keep the scope small, otherwise a personal project can balloon into a monster that consumes all of your time 😅.
+However, when the problems that need solving are so large that they can't be completed in a weekend, it can get tiring to keep working on a problem that never truly gets solved.
+When I create a personal project, I try to keep the scope small, otherwise, a personal project can balloon into a monster that consumes all of your time 😅.
 An example of this is my [Assistant for No Man's Sky projects](https://github.com/AssistantNMS), which started out as _just_ an Android \* iOS app and now I am managing servers, desktop versions and many many websites around the apps and the No Man's Sky community.

 ### Building from the ground up